If you have a question that you do not see answered here please feel free to email me with it.

 Q. Do you offer prints of the pictures for sale?

 A. Sort of.
 I have licensed photos in the past for commercial use as well as high-grade commercial prints.
 If you want to use one of my photos contact me and we can work something out.
 At some point I will offer high resolution prints directly from the site but I’m not there yet.

 Q. What digital camera do you use?

-A. I currently use a Canon 20D Digital SLR camera.
-For lenses, I have the standard 18-55mm, a Canon 70-300mm, and a Tamron 18-200mm lens.
-The 18-200mm lens is my standard trail lens as it is extremely versatile and I do not like changing lens on the trail.
-I carry the camera in an old single camera bag that I have cut the top out of and then placed inside of a Camelbak Havoc.
+A. I currently use a Canon 7D MkII Digital SLR camera.
+For lenses, I have the standard 18-55mm, a Canon 70-300mm, Tamron 10-24 and a Tamron 16-300mm lens.
+The 16-300mm lens is my standard trail lens as it is extremely versatile and I do not like changing lens on the trail.
+Depending on the ride, I will also you my Samsung Galaxy S9+ which takes surpising good photos.
+I used to carry the camera in an old single camera bag that I have cut the top out of and then placed inside of a Camelbak Havoc.
+I now use a camera specific sports pack that I find a must better setup.
+Its a LowePro 200AW.
 While the camera is bulky and a bit heavy, I love that features, speed and quality enough to make it worth it to carry it along.
 According to the age of the page you are looking at, you will find pictures from a Nikon 2300 and a Fujiflm 1200 as well.

 Q. I saw a video of some guy riding his bike on the edge of a cliff and then falling way down into a canyon.
 Was that for real, and if so, did he ?

 A. Yes it was for real.
 His name is Miles Todd and he is by far the luckiest person I know.
 Here is the story.

 Also make sure to check out my BLOG entries tagged with the FAQ flag.